cryptomator/docs/source/desktop/volume-type.rst

 .. warning::

     Dokany support in Cryptomator is deprecated since version 1.7.0.
-We suggest a to switch to :ref:`desktop/volume-type/fuse/winfsp`.
+We suggest to switch to :ref:`desktop/volume-type/fuse/winfsp`.

 **Requirements:** Windows, Dokany 1.5.1 installed